SteveWillowby/Order_and_Chaos/Readme.md

 `./compile.sh`

 That's it!
-The main program should be ready to run.
+The programs should be ready to run.

 ### Other Experiments